-- 5.4 The academy payroll is administered through Civica. - 5.5 All staff are paid monthly through Civica. - 5.6 - (a) All new appointments are to be notified to Payroll via the Civica Payroll Bureau Portal.
-The information is completed by the MAT Office Manager and only authorised by the Executive Headteacher.
-In addition to the above, for all appointments, the new staff member will complete a Hpay 2 form and this is submitted to Payroll through the SFTP portal by the MAT
+- 5.4 The academy payroll is administered through Dataplan payroll portal ("Vera"). - 5.5 All staff are paid monthly through Dataplan.

-Office Manager.
-A copy of both will be kept in the employee's personal file.
-All new employees must complete a Disclosure and Barring Service check.

-- (b) Amendments to an employee's terms of employment are to be notified to Payroll via the Civica Payroll Bureau Portal by the MAT Office Manager and only authorised by the Executive Headteacher. - (c) Terminations of employment are to be notified to Payroll via the Civica Payroll Bureau Portal by the MAT Office Manager and only authorised by the Executive Headteacher.
-Due regard is to be taken of the last day of service, annual leave etc to be paid / deducted and any special instructions regarding final payment. - (d) With regard to staff overtime etc, the Headteacher is authorised to incur expenditure up to the level agreed within the annual budget.
+- (a) All new appointments are to be notified to Payroll via Vera.
+The information is completed by the MAT Office Manager and authorised by the Executive Headteacher or the school Headteacher.
+In addition to the above, for all appointments, the new staff member will complete a Personal Information Form and this information is submitted to Payroll through Vera by the MAT Office Manager.
+The original form will be kept in the employee's personal file.
+All new employees must complete the safer recruitment checks including the Disclosure and Barring Service check. - (b) Amendments to an employee's terms of employment are to be notified to Payroll via Vera by the MAT Office Manager and only authorised by the Executive Headteacher or the school Headteacher. - (c) Terminations of employment are to be notified to Payroll via Vera by the MAT Office Manager and authorised by the Executive Headteacher or the school Headteacher.
+Due regard is to be taken of the last day of service, annual leave etc. to be paid / deducted and any special instructions regarding final payment. - (d) With regard to staff overtime etc, the Headteacher is authorised to incur expenditure up to the level agreed within the annual budget.
 Beyond this limit, authorisation can only be made by the Finance Committee or the Governing Body.
-Claims for additional duties/variations of hours etc are recorded by staff on a claim form and submitted via the Civica Payroll Bureau Portal by the MAT Office Manager and only authorised by the Executive Headteacher.
-A copy must be kept on file at the school.
-No overtime should be undertaken without the prior approval of the Headteacher. - (e) It is the responsibility of the MAT Office Manager to ensure that systems are in place to record all staff contract details and that they are regularly updated to take account of new appointments, amendments and terminations of employment.
-This will ensure that all information on the school's financial accounting system is correct and will avoid distortion of financial information. - (f) Any payroll expenses relating to the Head of school will be authorised by the Executive Headteacher. - (g) Any payroll expenses relating to the Executive Headteacher will be authorised by the Chair of Directors. - (h) Any payroll amendments relating to the salaries of the Head of school / Executive Headteacher will be authorised by the Chair of Directors. - 5.7 Staff absences are submitted to Schools UK within 10 days of the absence (sickness insurance) and recorded monthly on Integris and submitted to Payroll via the Civica Payroll Bureau Portal by the MAT Office Manager.
+Claims for additional hours are recorded by staff on a claim form, authorised by the Headteacher submitted via Vera by the MAT Office Manager and authorised by the Executive Headteacher or the school Headteacher.
+The original form will be kept on file at the school.
+No additional hours should be undertaken without the prior approval of the school Headteacher or MAT Office Manager. - (e) It is the responsibility of the MAT Office Manager to ensure that systems are in place to record all staff contract details and that they are regularly updated to take account of new appointments, amendments and terminations of employment.
+This will ensure that all information on the school's financial accounting system is correct and will avoid distortion of financial information.

+- (f) Any payroll expenses relating to the Headteacher will be authorised by the Executive Headteacher. - (g) Any payroll expenses relating to the Executive Headteacher will be authorised by the Chair of Directors. - (h) Any payroll amendments relating to the salaries of the Headteacher / Executive Headteacher will be authorised by the Chair of Directors. - 5.7 Staff absences are submitted to Schools Advisory Service upon 10 days of the absence (sickness insurance) and recorded monthly on Arbor and submitted to Payroll via Vera by the MAT Office Manager.